Unviersity of Malta (2009-2014)

 B.Sc (Hons) in Maths and Physics, M.Sc in Maths, TEFL Cert.

 Worked as an English teacher at WSE (Munich) and Skylark (Malta), as an extra on the set of World War Z and as a barista at The Donut Factor (Malta)

 I’m currently doing a Phd semi-successfully.

 Institute of Cosmology and Gravitation (Portsmouth)

-Favourite thing to do in science Thinking about the biggest unanswered questions and open mysteries in Science, then dreaming up the most beautiful possible solutions to those problems.
+Favourite thing to do in my job Thinking about the biggest unanswered questions and open mysteries in Science, then dreaming up the most beautiful possible solutions to those problems.

 My Typical Day